Staff members may be added or changed without notice as needed. Return to camp page.

 Certified Nose Work™ Instructor

-Karin has been involved in performance events with dogs for 15 years.
+Karin has been involved in performance events with dogs since 2002.
 She started out in a basic obedience class with her Golden Retriever, Keebler, and put an AKC Versatility title on him.
-She is presently competing in agility, tracking, obedience and nose work with her other Goldens: Derby, Jig and Jeep.
+She is presently competing in agility; tracking, obedience and nose work with her other Goldens’: Jig, Jeep and Shamrock (newest member of the family).
 All of the clan has been involved in advertising – showing up in various places such as commercials for Claritin, Pedigree, PetSmart Dog Food, A&P Food Stores, and even appearing on “Conan O’Brien” and “Saturday Night Live”.
 Jeep most recently appeared on the cover of Dog Fancy and Jig has been on the AKC Website.

-Karin has achieved the National Association of Canine Scent Work (NACSW) Elite 3 title with Jig and Jeep received the Elite 2 title with a pronounced.
-Jig was the first Golden Retriever in the country to earn the Elite 3 title.
-Karin and Jig participated in the NACSW National Invitational in California in 2013 as one of 13 dogs selected throughout the country and was Dog in White for the 2014 NACSW National Invitational.
-Karin is a Certifying Official for NACSW Trials and is a Certified Nose Work Instructor (CNWI) teaching nose work since the sport came to the East Coast in March of 2010.
+Karin has achieved the National Association of Canine Scent Work (NACSW) Elite Championship title with both Jig and Jeep.
+Jig was the first Golden Retriever in the country to earn the Championship title.
+Karin and Jig participated in the inaugural NACSW National Invitational in California in 2013 as one of 13 dogs selected throughout the country and was Dog in White for the 2014 and 2017 NACSW National Invitational.
+Karin is a NACSW Certifying Official, a Trial Site Advisor for NACSW Trials, and a Certified Nose Work Instructor (CNWI) teaching nose work since the sport came to the East Coast in March of 2010.